Projective Fra\"{i}ss\'{e} limits and generalized Wa\.{z}ewski dendrites: Weakly Coherent Epimorphisms and Generalized Dendrites.

 This notion can be strengthened by requiring $\ord(b)=\ord(a)$ and $p$ to be a bijection.
 In that case we say that $a$ is a \emph{point of coherence of $f$} and that $b$ is a \emph{witness} for the coherence of $f$ at $a$.
 We say that $f$ is \emph{coherent} if every $a\in A$ with $\ord(a)\geq 3$ is a point of coherence for $f$. \end{defn}

+\begin{remark} Definitions of a weakly coherent and of a coherent epimorphism can be extended (in the obvious way) to epimorphisms between inverse limits of trees. \end{remark}

-\begin{remark} Let $A,B$ be trees, $f\colon B\to A$ and $a\in A$ a ramification point.
+\begin{remark} Let $A,B$ be inverse limits of trees, $f\colon B\to A$ a monotone epimorphism and $a\in A$ a ramification point.
 There exists at most one $b\in B$ witnessing the weak coherence of $f$ at $a$.
-Consider now a third tree $C$ with an epimorphism $g\colon C\to B$.
+Consider now a third tree $C$ with a monotone epimorphism $g\colon C\to B$.
 If $f\circ g$ is weakly coherent at $a$ with witness $c$, then $f$ is weakly coherent at $a$.
-Moreover if $b$ witnesses the weak coherence of $f$ at $a$, $c$ witnesses the weak coherence of $g$ at $b$. \end{remark}
+Then $b=g(c)$ witnesses the weak coherence of $f$ at $a$, and $c$ witnesses the weak coherence of $g$ at $b$.
+If $f\circ g$ and $g$ are coherent, then $f$ is coherent. \end{remark}

 \begin{example} The map $f$ defined by $f(a_1)=f(a_2)=a$ and mapping every other node to the node with the same name is a monotone epimorphism which is not weakly coherent at $a$. \end{example}

 \begin{example}